 For a printable version of this RFP, please click here.

-CSI invites proposals for grants that will support research on inequality by Cornell University graduate students.
+We invite proposals for grants that will support research on inequality by Cornell University graduate students in any department or college.
 The proposed research projects will be judged on academic rigor, social scientific merit, engagement with the inequality literature, and potential scholarly contributions.

-The Center for the Study of Inequality (CSI) advances research on the patterns, causes, and consequences of social and economic inequalities, how inequality varies across time and space, and how it is perpetuated or mitigated through day‐to‐day interactions, families, schools, neighborhoods, prisons, employing organizations, local and national labor market institutions, the law, politics, and the state.
-Proposals should be consistent with this intellectual mission.
+Proposals should be consistent with the intellectual mission of CSI: To advance research on the patterns, causes, and consequences of social and economic inequalities, how inequality varies across time and space, and how it is perpetuated or mitigated through day‐to‐day interactions, families, schools, neighborhoods, prisons, employing organizations, local and national labor market institutions, the law, politics, and the state.
+In the past we have received many proposals that have no clear relationship to inequality and/or that demonstrate little familiarity with relevant existing literature on the topic; these proposals do not get funded regardless of the quality of their research design.

 How Large are the Awards?